 In 2020, the Purovsky Plant processed 11,786 mt of de-ethanized gas condensate, representing a 9.1% increase compared to 2019.
 The processing capacity of the Purovsky Plant is in line with the total production capacity of NOVATEK and its joint ventures fields that supply feedstock to the Purovsky Plant.
 The 2020 output mix included 8,934 mt of stable gas condensate, 2,788 mt of NGL and LPG and 14.0 mt of regenerated methanol.

 The Purovsky Plant is connected via its own railway line to the Russian rail network at the Limbey rail station.
-Subsequent to the launch of the Ust-Luga Complex in 2013, most of the stable gas condensate volumes produced at the Purovsky Plant are delivered by rail to Ust-Luga for further processing or transhipment to exports, with most of the remaining small volume of stable gas condensate sold directly from the plant to the domestic market.
+Subsequent to the launch of the Ust-Luga Complex in 2013, most of the stable gas condensate volumes produced at the Purovsky Plant are delivered by rail to Ust-Luga for further processing or transshipment to exports, with the remaining volume of stable gas condensate sold directly from the plant to the domestic market.

 All of the NGL volumes (feedstock for LPG production) produced at the plant are delivered by pipeline to SIBUR’s Tobolsk Petrochemical Complex for further processing.